marketingarchitects/n8n-nodes-marketing-architects-node/README.md

 1. Install the node following the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/)
 2. Configure your Marketing Architects API credentials
 3. Add the Marketing Architects node to your workflow
-4. Select the desired resource (Brand, Text, Image, Video, or Project) and operation
+4. Select the desired resource (Brand, Text, Image, Video, Collage, or Project) and operation
 5. Configure the operation parameters and execute your workflow

 ## Resources